Real Estate Branding in 2026: How to Build a Memorable Visual Identity

 An overview of a brand book sample guide.

-• Create a style guide, or brand book, documenting all visual elements and how they should be used.
+• Create a brand book documenting all visual elements and how they should be used across digital and print.

-• Consider a subtle brand refresh every three to five years to stay current.
+• Consider a subtle brand refresh every three to five years to stay current without losing the equity you have built.

-Remember that evolution should be gradual — dramatic changes can confuse clients and diminish the equity you’ve built in your visual brand identity.
-If you do conduct a big rebrand, consider documenting the journey and leveraging press releases to advertise it widely.
+Evolution should be gradual.
+Dramatic changes can confuse clients and erase the recognition you have worked to earn.
+If you do conduct a full rebrand, consider documenting the journey and using press releases to announce it widely.
+A rebrand done well becomes a marketing event in itself.

 Luxury Presence can elevate your marketing strategy